05 August 2021

 Overheated leaders of the US and United Europe

+Benita Hume was born as Benita Humm in Beckenham, London, England, in 1907.
+She was the daughter of Henry Josiah Humm and Jane Humm née Duff.
 Hume started out as a pianist but pursued acting because she wanted "excitement", according to IMDb.
 She did the RADA theatre academy and the seventeen-year-old started to act on stage in 1924.

+From 1925 she played small parts in British cinema e.g. in Alfred Hitchcock's Easy Virtue (1927), and she had her first major part in the spy drama Second to None (Jack Raymond, 1927).
 She was one of the Sanger sisters in The Constant Nymph (Adrian Brunel, 1928), starring Ivor Novello and Mabel Poulton, and had the female lead in the period piece Balaclava (Maurice Elvey, Milton Rosmer, 1928), set during the Crimean War.
 Elvey shot the silent version, but Rosmer reshot much to turn it into a talkie.

 In A South Sea Bubble (T. Hayes Hunter, 1928), Hume was paired again with Ivor Novello, but now as the leading lady.
 Again Brunel directed her in A Light Woman (Adrian Brunel 1928), in which she was the star, while she was the title character in The Lady of the Lake (James A. FitzPatrick, 1928).

-In the Science-Fiction film High Treason (Maurice Elvey, 1929), shot both as silent and sound version, pacifist women led by Hume's character and her father unite to prevent overheated leaders of the US and United Europe (it is SF!) and war-mongering financiers and agitators from engineering a second world war.
+In the Science-Fiction film High Treason (Maurice Elvey, 1929), shot both as silent and sound versions, pacifist women led by Hume's character and her father unite to prevent overheated leaders of the US and United Europe (it is SF!) and war-mongering financiers and agitators from engineering a second world war.

-Hume next played in two more crime films: The Clue of the New Pin (Athur Maude, 1929) and the German-British co-production Der Würger/The Wrecker (Géza von Bolváry, 1929), based on an Edgar Wallace novel.
+Hume next played in two more crime films: The Clue of the New Pin (Arthur Maude, 1929) and the German-British co-production Der Würger/The Wrecker (Géza von Bolváry, 1929), based on an Edgar Wallace novel.

 Benita Hume and Adolphe Menjou in The Worst Woman in Paris?

 British postcard by Film Weekly.
 Photo: Fox Film.
-Benita Hume and Adolphe Menjou in the American pre-Code movie The Worst Woman in Paris?
+Benita Hume and Adolphe Menjou in the American pre-code movie The Worst Woman in Paris?
 (Monta Bell, 1933).

 Benita Hume in The Worst Woman in Paris?